vuestorefront/storefront-api/docs/guide/integration/format-product.md

 ## Product entity

 In the `Vue Storefront` there is a [defined Product type](https://github.com/DivanteLtd/vue-storefront/blob/master/core/modules/catalog/types/Product.ts) you're to use in your TypeScript code.
 It contains quite many optional fields.
-Please check the [sample-data/products.json](sample-data/products.json) to make sure which fields are actually critical for Storefront API to work.
+Please check the [sample-data/products.json](shttps://github.com/DivanteLtd/storefront-api/blob/develop/integration-sdk/sample-data/products.json) to make sure which fields are critical for Storefront API to work.

 Here we present the core purpose of the product properties: